amorphid/blackjack_object_oriented/README.md

 2. If a class had more than 6 methods, including the initialize method, try breaking it into two methods.
 3. If a method has more than 5 lines, break it's probably too big.
+4. If you have arrays within arrays, you're probably missing an array.

 ## Philosophy
 1. The only way to write good code is to have written lots of bad code.